 Risk Reduction Measures

 While the Company does not expect employees to be skilled at identifying potentially dangerous persons, employees are

 expected to exercise good judgment and to inform the Incident Response Coordinator/Team or Human Resources

-Department if any employee, claimant, customer or vendor exhibits behavior which could lead to a potentially dangerous
+Department if any employee, claimant, customer or vendor exhibits behaviour which could lead to a potentially dangerous

 situation.
-Such behavior includes, but is not limited to, the following:
+Such behaviour includes, but is not limited to, the following: